vivaria/edisonrul.ing/docs/source/cards/s/straight-flush.md

 ### Card Rulings

-●If your opponent controls an Embodiment of Apophis as a Monster Card, it is not counted as a card in the Spell & Trap Card Zone (even though 1 of those Zones can't be used).
+*   If your opponent controls an Embodiment of Apophis as a Monster Card, it is not counted as a card in the Spell & Trap Card Zone (even though 1 of those Zones can't be used).
 So you could not activate Straight Flush.